How to Set Up a Cook Islands Trust

 Account opening requires the trust or LLC to undergo a second round of due diligence, this time by the financial institution.
 Banks and brokerages apply their own KYC and AML procedures, which may overlap with but are not identical to the trustee’s requirements.
 The financial institution will typically require copies of the trust deed and LLC operating agreement, identification documents for the settlor and any authorized signatories, source of funds documentation, the trustee’s certificate of registration, and completed account opening forms specific to that institution.

 Once accounts are open, assets are transferred into the structure.
-For liquid assets—cash and publicly traded securities—this involves wire transfers and brokerage account transfers.
-For other asset types, the transfer process is more complex.
-The funding section and its individual articles on bank accounts, stocks and investments, real estate, and LLC interests address the mechanics of transferring specific asset types.
+For liquid assets (cash and publicly traded securities), this involves wire transfers and brokerage account transfers.
+Funding a Cook Islands trust with other asset types—including bank accounts, stocks and investments, real estate, and LLC interests—requires additional steps specific to each asset class.

 Account opening and funding is the most variable stage.
-For a straightforward structure with one offshore bank account funded by a wire transfer of cash, it can be completed in two to four weeks.
-For structures involving multiple accounts, brokerage transfers, or non-liquid assets, it can take two months or longer.
+A straightforward structure with one offshore bank account funded by a wire transfer can be completed in two to four weeks.
+Structures involving multiple accounts, brokerage transfers, or non-liquid assets can take two months or longer.

 What Determines the Overall Timeline

-The total time from initial consultation to funded trust depends primarily on three factors: how quickly the settlor provides complete documentation to the trustee, whether the trustee’s due diligence review raises issues requiring additional information, and how long the chosen bank takes to open accounts.
+The total time from initial consultation to funded trust depends primarily on three factors: how quickly the settlor provides complete documentation, whether the trustee’s due diligence review raises issues, and how long the chosen bank takes to open accounts.

 The legal work—planning, drafting, and execution—rarely causes delays.
-Attorneys can typically complete their portion of the work within two to three weeks.
+Attorneys can typically complete their portion within two to three weeks.
 The trustee’s compliance review adds one to three weeks depending on the completeness of the application.
 Banking adds another two to six weeks.

-For a client with organized financial records, straightforward source of funds, and no complicating factors, the entire process from engagement to funded trust can be completed in four to six weeks.
-For clients with complex asset profiles, multiple accounts, or documentation that requires supplemental explanation, eight to twelve weeks is more realistic.
+A settlor with organized financial records, straightforward source of funds, and no complicating factors can expect the entire process to take four to six weeks.
+Settlors with complex asset profiles, multiple accounts, or documentation that requires supplemental explanation should plan for eight to twelve weeks.
+The cost of establishing a Cook Islands trust corresponds roughly to this complexity: simpler structures cost less and move faster, while complex structures require more attorney and trustee time at each stage.